CarlinGebyte/CarlinGebyte/README.md

 - 👋 Hi, I’m @CarlinGebyte
 - 👀 I’m interested in programming - Software develop
-- 🌱 I’m currently learning React, NodeJS, JavaScript, Java, Python, Git
+- 🌱 I’m currently learning NextJS, React, NodeJS, JavaScript, Python
 - 💞️ I’m looking to collaborate in software projects to get experience and get a lot of knowledge
 - 📫 How to reach me krapulayt@gmail.com